Architecture Media Policy

-DoArch encourages the purchase of a laptop as the primary piece of each student’s RIG.
-DoArch does not endorse the a specific computer model or brand.
-Students are responsible for meeting the minimum criteria for both hardware and software based on recommendations outlined here.
+Architecture encourages the purchase of a laptop as the primary piece of each student’s RIG.
+Architecture does not endorse a specific computer model or brand.
+Students are responsible for meeting the minimum criteria for both hardware and software based on the recommendations outlined here.
 Through the guidance of faculty and a creative, studio environment, each student is responsible for constructing and maintaining their own RIG.

 - Students are responsible for the maintenance of their own RIG.

-- DoArch encourages the purchase of a laptop as the primary piece of each student’s RIG.
+- Architecture encourages the purchase of a laptop as the primary piece of each student’s RIG.

 - Students are responsible for providing and seeking hardware and software support for their RIG.

-- Students are responsible for testing and paying for output, which includes 2D & 3D printing and modeling.
-[On campus printing includes the Yeager Imaging Center, University Student Union, Self Printing, etc.]
+- Students are responsible for testing and paying for output, which includes 2D and 3D printing and modeling.
+[On-campus printing includes the Yeager Imaging Center, University Student Union, Self Printing, etc.]

-- Students are educated in Media as part of the DoArch curriculum.
+- Students are educated in Media as part of the Architecture curriculum.
 Software training is NOT part of the architecture curriculum.

-- DoArch does NOT endorse a specific computer model or brand.
+- Architecture does NOT endorse a specific computer model or brand.

 - Software piracy is illegal.